 Here are a few examples of what might help:

 - A confident appearance.
 Children and young people who are willing to bully others often look for weak and insecure children.
 For this reason, a confident appearance can help.
 Try to do what you can to boost your child's self-esteem.
-Perhaps the child would benefit from a new hobby, an activity that will help the child rediscover himself or herself.
+Perhaps the child will benefit from a new hobby, an activity that will help the child rediscover himself or herself.
 Martial arts can also have a positive effect on a child's self-esteem, as well as give them the opportunity to defend themselves in an emergency situation.

 - Ignoring.
 The bully expects a reaction from his or her victim.
 Therefore, it is helpful if your child ignores him or her and does not react to the bullying.
 If your child manages to stay calm, the bullying child will lose interest.